 - Retooling for microservices and CI/CD get challenging

 It is clear that the industry as a whole realizes that it is just impractical to "fall back on the familiar" when it comes providing the L4 - L7 services necessary for microservices applications.
 For example, legacy appliance-based load balancing solutions lack the portability or the programmability to address the dynamic nature of microservices applications.
 The only option is to trombone traffic to the edge-of-the-network load balancing appliances that are not application-aware and simply can't keep pace with the ephemeral application components behind them.
 On the other hand, open-source solutions are great to satisfy the proof-of-concept in development environments but lack the enterprise-grade features needed for the prime time.
-A similar story plays itself out when it comes to firewalling with appliance-based firewalls vs. tools that enable micro-segmentation of services based on easy blacklisting and whitelisting of service interactions using visual tools.
+A similar story plays itself out when it comes to firewalling with appliance-based firewalls vs. tools that enable micro-segmentation of services based on easy denylisting and allowlisting of service interactions using visual tools.

 - Troubleshooting microservices get complicated